Embracing Cycle Syncing: A Journey Towards Empowered Training

 Yes.
 Absolutely.

-In these situations, I see cycle aware periodisation as a load management strategy.
+In these situations, I see cycle-aware periodisation as a load management strategy.
 Load is not just the weight on the bar.
-Load is:
+Load also includes:

 Emotional labour